-Challenge: It can be tough to develop strategies that serve a geographically defined region and still take into consideration specific populations that have unique characteristics and needs.
+Challenge: It can be difficult to develop strategies that serve a geographically defined region and still take into consideration specific populations that have unique characteristics and needs.

 Try: Ask your local health jurisdiction for help identifying subpopulations in your region, and connect with community organizations and nonprofit agencies for ideas on how to best serve them.
 As mentioned under Health Equity, go to the communities themselves; they are the experts.